ARResearcher/DiverseARPlus/README.md

 This repository introduces **DiverseAR+**, a dataset of 1405 AR images collected from various platforms and scenarios.

 # Dataset
 The samples of the DiverseAR+ dataset can be found in the dataset folder.
-The full DiverseAR+ dataset can be downloaded from ()[].
+The full DiverseAR+ dataset can be downloaded from [Hugging Face](https://huggingface.co/datasets/linlinlinyeah/DiverseARPlus/tree/main/dataset).
 The dataset follows the hierarchical file structure shown below:
 ```
 dataset
 └───diverseAR_images